ElizabethBrooks/TranscriptomeAnalysisPipeline_DaphniaUVTolerance/README.md

 2. alignment_tophat2.sh

 # Pipeline Stage Scripts
-These are scripts that perform all operations necessary for an entire stage of the pipeline.
+These are scripts that perform all operations necessary for a stage of the pipeline.

 *Adapter Trimming with Quality Control*
 1. trimmingQC_trimmomaticFastqc.sh